-- Further support for the self-employed, under the non-repayable grant scheme instalment.
+- Further support for the self-employed, under the Self-Employment Income Support Scheme non-repayable grant.
 Sadly, he is unlikely to provide any assistance to the estimated 3 million self-employed who fell into a time gap and who have so far received no help.

 - Tax.
 The fact is, Covid has cost the UK economy and inevitably there is a shortfall; hopefully Sunak sees repaying that shortfall as a very long-term goal and avoids an immediate significant tax hike.
 He will likely look at:

 - freezing income tax thresholds

 - reforming council tax